PrismaticFlower/SWBF-msh-Blender-IO/docs/reference_manual.md

 HitLocation = "p_icosphere_crithit 3.0" // The trailing number is the damage multiplier for the critical hit.
 ```

+## Hardpoints
+Any [Empty](https://docs.blender.org/manual/en/latest/modeling/empties.html) object that begins with "hp_" is treated as a hardpoint by modelmunge.
+Hardpoints are used as reference points for a variety of things, like attaching a particle effect to a model or setting the seat location of a vehicle to name a couple.

+Other empties/objects can be hardpoints but modelmunge must be explicitly told to keep them, see "-keep"/"-keepall" in [Appendix .msh.option Files](#appendix-mshoption-files).

 ## LOD Models
 Models can have Level of Detail copies of themselves that will be used by the game instead of the full detail mesh when the model is far away from the camera or is almost out of view of the camera.
 When properly utilitized LOD systems can cut down on the GPU cost of a scene without compromising the end result.